Like flossing or saving for retirement, localizing

 In this example, Danish (with no specific region) is preferred first, followed by English (in the Great Britain region), followed by English in any region.
 The language and region are delicately intertwined in a bunch of different ways.
 Depending on the combination, the region may affect how words are spelled (for example "armor" in American English vs. "armour" in British English).
 Not all locales and regions work this way so there are plenty of corner-cases.

-and then figuring out the best one is something that has already been solved.
+header.
+As I stated before, I like the latter solution the most.
+However parsing the header, dealing with the quality scores and then figuring out the best one is something that has already been solved.
+For that, I like the http_accept_language

 gem.

-In the ApplicationController, I setup a before_filter that uses the gem to
+that uses the gem to parse the Accept-Language

-server to match a given request, I use the compatible_language_from method
+header.
+Since I may not have localized the web server to match a given request, I use the compatible_language_from

-to figure out what, if any, language match there is.
+method to figure out what, if any, language match there is.

 before_filter :check_language